jordanbrock/jordanbrock.github.com/_posts/2004-07-24-fly-me-to-the-moon-don-t-spare-the-horses.markdown

 ---

-p.
  Some absolutely stunning, newly released photography from the Apollo 11 Mission.
 Particularly the first ever photo of <a href="http://www.hq.nasa.gov/office/pao/History/alsj/a11/AS11-44-6547.jpg">Earthrise</a>

-	p. <a href="http://www.apolloarchive.com/apollo_gallery.html">The Project Apollo Image Gallery</a>
+<a href="http://www.apolloarchive.com/apollo_gallery.html">The Project Apollo Image Gallery</a>